AydinTheFirst/tanstack-start-intlayer/README.md

 # TanStack Start with Intlayer Integration

-A modern, production-ready template for building full-stack React applications using TanStack Start with internationalization support via [Intlayer](https://intlayer.org).
+A modern, production-ready full-stack React application using TanStack Start with internationalization support via [Intlayer](https://intlayer.org).

 This repository demonstrates how to integrate Intlayer for seamless i18n in TanStack Start projects.